 1. Conference attendance for the purpose of giving an oral presentation will be of higher priority than presenting a poster, which will in turn be of higher priority than travel for professional development alone.

 2. Students able to demonstrate a more substantial gap between available funding and their travel needs will receive priority.
 This description should be included in your application under the “Need-based Explanation,” and should include any significant financial impediment to your travel (i.e. a lack of advisor-provided travel funding, other external grants applied for/denied/exhausted).

-3. Students travelling internationally, to farther distances, or to more expensive destinations will be given priority.
+3. Students traveling internationally, to farther distances, or to more expensive destinations will be given priority.

-Please submit this form, completed, at least 1 month prior to the date of travel.
-We may contact your supervisor for confirmation of your travel details, so please advise them of this.
+Please submit this form, completed, at least one month prior to the date of travel.
+Student supervisors may be contacted for confirmation of travel details, so we ask those applying to please advise supervisors of this.
 Submission of this form certifies that all information provided herein is true and accurate to the best of your knowledge; inaccurate representation is a violation of the honor code.

 The application should be submitted electronically to the VGSA email account (email@example.com).
 Applications will be reviewed by a committee comprised of the current VGSA Treasurer and two other officers, then submitted for approval to the VGSA faculty advisor (Dr. David Baekey) and the UF CVM Associate Dean for Research and Graduate Studies (Dr. Peck).

 Questions regarding applications can be forwarded to the VGSA treasurer: firstname.lastname@example.org.